Cumulocity-IoT/cumulocity-SmartKanban/README.md

 ### Mapper

-The mapper reads the file 'MACID.csv'.
-They are handeles as dictonaries within the module.
-There is just one task:
+The mapper checks the request from inventory API.

 1. Check whether the Mac address is listed as external ID in Cumulocity.
 If a managed object with the MAC address as c8y_Serial exists, the device is valid for sending events

+Sine ":" characters are split within the mqtt clientid the cy_Serial needs to be without ":", otherwise it will not recognice the device properly.

 ### sendData